 Who we are

-BrightLights runs 3 seperate schools at Gorse Covert Community Centre in Maxwell Drive, Loughborough, and now also at Castle Rock High School, Coalville, every Friday evening.
+BrightLights runs 3 seperate schools at Gorse Covert Community Centre in Maxwell Drive, Loughborough, and 2 at Castle Rock High School, Coalville, every weekend during term time.
 The schools are very much connected to the industry with regular guest teachers from London’s West End, TV and Film.
 Guests so far have included cast members from “Wicked”, “Billy Elliott”, “Mamma Mia”, “The Phantom of the Opera”, “Spamalot” and “Coronation Street”.
 We are also in regular contact with several Casting Directors – students have auditioned for the national tour of “Priscilla Queen of the Desert”, the BBC Film adaptation of “Swallows and Amazons” and Game of Thrones.